 Information about other coastal planning strategies and initiatives:

-Led by the Department of Environment, Land, Water and Planning, the Coastal Environment Program aims to reduce the impact of coastal hazards and better manage the Government's duty of care and liability for coastal Crown land.
+Led by the Department of Environment, Land, Water and Planning, Coasts and Marine Management, Strategies, Programs and Grants aim to reduce the impact of coastal hazards and better manage the Government's duty of care and liability for coastal Crown land.

 - New Marine and Coastal Act and Improved Management and Oversight Arrangements